-As an accredited school, many schools directly transfer credits earned at Alzar School onto the student’s transcript..
-However, it is the responsibility of the student and his or her family to confirm this before enrolling at Alzar School.
+As an accredited school, many schools directly transfer credits earned at Alzar School onto the student’s transcript.
+However, it is the responsibility of the student and their family to confirm this before enrolling at Alzar School.
 The administrators of Alzar School are happy to help you communicate with your sending school to educate on the many scholastic benefits for students who invest a semester of their high school career with us.
 Read more about our cooperation with sending schools.

 We have designed our curriculum to be college-preparatory for students in their sophomore or junior year of high school.
 During their semester at Alzar School, students can expect to take all their traditional core classes—math, science, English, history, as well as courses in Spanish, Leadership and PE.
 Our curriculum is integrated through our leadership program, threaded throughout students’ experiences at Alzar School.
 Not only do students study leadership academically, but they also apply these lessons in multiple designated leadership roles throughout their semester with feedback from peers and teachers.
 Learn more about leadership development at Alzar School, and the curriculum and course offerings.
 The Curriculum Guide offers more detail on individual classes.

 The 10 Elements of Leadership that are taught and utilized in our leadership curriculum are: 1) Character, 2) Technical Proficiency, 3) 360˚ Thinking, 4) Resiliency and Resourcefulness, 5) Communication Skills, 6) Accurate Awareness, 7) Personal Leadership and Follow-through, 8) Community Membership and Service, 9) Inspiring Vision, 10) Continual Learning and Improvement.
 These elements give students and teachers a common vocabulary with which to discuss leadership.

 Undoubtedly.
 All of our classes are taught to challenge students, with the ability for students to earn honors and AP designations on their transcripts.
 We have strong relationships with some of the most prestigious secondary schools in the nation who continue to encourage their students to attend Alzar School (read more about our sending schools).
 Alzar School offers engaging, meaningful instruction due to the small class sizes, standards-based curriculum, and stimulating lessons with authentic applications and relevance to students’ lives.
 Learn more about the academic engagement and high quality instruction here.